Email with Postfix, Courier and MySQL on Ubuntu 9.10 (Karmic)

 apt-get update apt-get upgrade

-Issue the following command to get the required packages installed on your VPS:
+Issue the following command to get the required packages installed on your Linode:

 apt-get install postfix postfix-mysql postfix-doc mysql-client mysql-server courier-authdaemon courier-authlib-mysql courier-pop courier-pop-ssl courier-imap courier-imap-ssl postfix-tls libsasl2-2 libsasl2-modules libsasl2-modules-sql sasl2-bin libpam-mysql openssl